dkandalov/rosettacode-kotlin/readme.md

 - Make your changes on Rosetta Code website.
   This is currently a manual step, i.e. there is no automated way to upload modifications.
   (It might be a good idea to use `<lang scala>` tag because Kotlin doesn't have syntax highlighting on Rosetta Code website at the moment.)
-- Rerun `SyncWithRosettaCode.kt` script to make sure repository is still in sync with website.
+- Rerun `PullFromRosettaCode.kt` script to make sure repository is still in sync with website.

 ### Step 4: Profit